Artemis-RGB/Artemis/README.md

 **FAQ**: https://github.com/SpoinkyNL/Artemis/wiki/Frequently-Asked-Questions-(FAQ)

 ### Current Features
- - Support for Corsair, Logitech and Razer keyboards.
+ - Support for Corsair, Logitech, Razer and Cooler Master keyboards.
  - Support for multiple games including Dota 2, The Witcher 3, Rocket League, and CS:GO.
  - Non-gaming effects such as type waves and audio visualization.
  - A layer-based profile system allowing an immense amount of customization.